 In this Practice Note, the term ‘cryptoasset’ is used as a generic term for cryptocurrencies, virtual currencies, virtual assets or digital tokens.
 This Practice Note provides an overview of the key risks for consumers from cryptoassets, the current protections available and potential improvements that can be made to the regulatory regime.

 A number of consumer protection issues arise from the use of cryptoassets.
 As the European Banking Authority (EBA) has warned, consumers who have bought cryptoassets through an exchange platform may lose their money if that exchange platform is hacked and subsequently goes out of business.
 There is no legal protection offered for losses arising from funds held on these exchange platforms.
 A similar warning has been issued by the Financial Services Compensation Scheme (FSCS).
-The US Consumer Financial Protection Bureau has released a consumer advisory bulletin to warn consumers of
+The US Consumer Financial Protection Bureau has released a consumer advisory

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.